Martha Wadsworth Brewster: Early life

-She was born on April 1, 1710 in Lebanon, New London County, Connecticut, a daughter of Joseph Wadsworth, Jr. and the granddaughter of Joseph Wadsworth, Sr. and Abigail Waite.
+She was born on April 1, 1710 in Lebanon, Connecticut, a daughter of Joseph Wadsworth, Jr. and the granddaughter of Joseph Wadsworth, Sr. and Abigail Waite.
 Her mother was Lydia Brown, whose parents were Captain John Brown of Swansea, Massachusetts, and Anna Mason.

 Marriage

 She married, at an undetermined place, on Wednesday, March 22, 1732, Oliver Brewster, who was born at Duxbury, Massachusetts, on July 16, 1708, the son of William Brewster and Hopestill Wadsworth.
 Oliver died, possibly in Bernardston, Massachusetts, sometime after October 19, 1776, as this is the date when he deeded land in Lebanon, Connecticut, to his son, Wadsworth.

 Children

 They were the parents of two children.
 Their son, Wadsworth Brewster, born April 14, 1737, at Lebanon, New London County, Connecticut and died at Columbia, Tolland County, Connecticut, on March 30, 1812.
 He married on May 24, 1759, at the Second Congregational Church at Lebanon, Connecticut, by the Rev. Dr. Eleazar Wheelock, Jerusha Newcomb, born January 6, 1740/41 at Lebanon, Connecticut the daughter of Silas Newcomb and Submit Pinneo.
 She died on February 9, 1813, at Chatham, New York.

 Their daughter was Ruby Brewster, born January 5, 1733/34 at Lebanon, New London County, Connecticut, and died at an unknown date in Bernardston, Massachusetts.
 She married on December 22, 1749, at Longmeadow, Massachusetts, Henry Bliss.
 He was born on August 21, 1726, at Lebanon, Connecticut and died on February 8, 1761.
 He was the son of Thomas Bliss and Mary Macranney.